BFSSI-Bioinformatics-Lab/miseq_portal/README.md

 # Now that the DB is created, we can populate it with the requisite tables
 # This is done with the makemigrations command - note that each app name must be provided
-python miseq_portal/manage.py makemigrations analysis miseq_viewer sample_search users core
+python miseq_portal/manage.py makemigrations analysis miseq_viewer users core

 # Commit the changes to the DB
 python miseq_portal/manage.py migrate